 As is too often the case in modern times, the run up to Christmas has prompted an attack on the Christian gospels from those determined to tarnish the relevance and value of its message.
-The usual questions concerning its relevance in today’s world have again been raised.
+The usual questions have again been raised.
 Even the entertainment industry has seen fit to get in on the anti-Christian act, with comedy shows and movies of questionable taste.

 In amongst the melee have been a swathe of articles currently disputing the stereotypical view of its figurehead Jesus.
 Was he in truth the long haired, pale skinned beauty of tradition, or did he look like a mundane and somehow more acceptably typical Jew?
 The Christian figurehead it seems is not majestic or splendid enough for modern politically correct sensibilities.
 A new graven image has to be created, cast from the decaying bones of Israel’s soil.
 An image more realistic, less impressive and even, it might be added, positively frightening in its aspect.

 In this, however, it does not seem to matter that Christ’s philosophical message becomes eclipsed by more mundane concerns focused on the largely irrelevant hue of Jesus’ skin.
 The modern, somewhat sceptical mind, must be a veritable Doubting Thomas and seek only the historical reality.
 It should be satisfied only with empirical proof based on the “forensic” archaeological evidence.
 We can leave the message of Christ, his sublime Beatitudes and profound parables aside, therefore, and meditate only on the less compelling and less fantastic truth of his earthly physical aspect.
 Indeed, we are encouraged to focus only on the fact of his dark and suggestively sinister visage, irrespective of whether this makes him less appealing, or even positively repellent.
 Any that find this objectionable are suspect, and any criticism might even call into question their own racially biased prejudices in turn.